Flint Symphony Orchestra

 Nicholas Music, tenor

-Recognized for his sensitive expression and versatility, tenor Nicholas Music hails from Grand Rapids.
-Based in Ann Arbor, he completed a Master of Music in Voice Performance at the University of Michigan after earning his bachelor’s degree from Oberlin Conservatory, where he was named a Rubin Scholar.
-Music has received many awards and scholarships, including the Vocal Arts Ensemble’s Professional Pathway Award and the Voices of Canton VOCI Scholarship.
+Tenor Nicholas Music hails from Grand Rapids and is now based in NYC.
+He completed a Master of Music in Voice Performance at the University of Michigan after earning his bachelor’s degree from Oberlin Conservatory, where he was named a Rubin Scholar.
+Nicholas has received many awards and scholarships, including the Vocal Arts Ensemble’s Professional Pathway Award and the Voices of Canton VOCI Scholarship.

 Benton DeGroot, baritone